Driving Growth in Additive Manufacturing with BASF

 As a result, we are seeing increased adoption of 3D printing among industrial manufacturing companies.
-Leading manufacturers in the automotive, aerospace and consumer goods industry turn to 3D printing as they recognize the design optimizations it creates in existing vertical applications and the potential to create new and significant business opportunities in new markets.
+Leading manufacturers in the automotive, aerospace, and consumer goods industries turn to 3D printing as they recognize the design optimizations it creates in existing vertical applications and the potential to create new and significant business opportunities in new markets.

 A shared vision for growth

 Materialise’s strategic alliance with BASF, the largest chemical producer in the world, intends to drive growth in the 3D printing industry by promoting a more open market model.

 Materialise and BASF share a vision for growth in the 3D printing industry that builds on the creation of meaningful applications in an open and vibrant ecosystem.
 That’s why Materialise will continue to identify applications that can benefit from 3D printing, and our close collaboration with BASF will help to develop these applications, especially when new materials or material adaptations are required.
 BASF will use our 3D printing facilities, one of the largest in the world, to launch or certify new materials in multiple verticals such as aerospace, automotive, and wearables.